deankoch/rasterbc/cran-comments.md

 ## R CMD check results

-I have run check on my Windows 10 machine, as well as Winbuilder, and R-hub on the linux platform.
+I have run check on my Windows 10 machine, as well as Winbuilder, and R-hub with the linux environment.
 There were no errors, warnings, or notes

 ## Downstream dependencies